top of page

 We are especially interested in the mechanisms of antibiotics that target special lipids that only exist in bacterial membranes, but not in human membranes.
 These antibiotics are powerful and kill a broad panel of drug-resistant bacteria.
 And since their lipid-targets are conserved and more difficult to modify than proteins, bacteria struggle to develop resistance against these antibiotics.

-Examples are teixobactin or clovibactin that target the bacterial lipid 'Lipid II' and thereby block the bacterial cell wall synthesis.
+Examples are teixobactin, clovibactin, or plectasin that target the bacterial lipid 'Lipid II' and thereby block the bacterial cell wall synthesis.

 Cover_scheme_totalkaputt_b.gif